 This was accomplished while living on land and utilizing infrastructure provided by local fisherman.
 SOAR and Luna remain active in tidal projects in the Bay of Fundy and throughout Canada with primary focus on site characterization, marine operations, and applied research to investigate uncertainties regarding collision risk that prevent tidal energy projects from advancing from tests with single turbines to commercially viable arrays.

 Greg is also the Canadian representative on international standards committees (IEC TC 114) for tidal power resource assessment and performance assessment, and is the inventor of LunaTide which is a learning based algorithm for forecasting tidal currents that is part of the IP in www.lunaocean.app (access LunaTide via Layers - Currents - Bay of Fundy).

-In 2021, Greg and his family relocated to Lunenburg to be closer to family, surf, and to help develop and operate an ocean centre in rural coastal Nova Scotia.
+In 2021, Greg relocated to Lunenburg to be closer to family, surf, and to help develop and operate an ocean centre in rural coastal Nova Scotia.
 Over the past years Greg has ridden many waves, learned more of the sea, and forged enabling relationships that led to the establishment of the Lunenburg Ocean Centre in August 2023.